danlawless/auracle/book/vol-2-bridge/chapters/03-emotional-immaturity.md

 - "I don't need agreement to feel okay."
 - "Your boundary doesn't threaten my worth."
 - "I can self-regulate without recruitment."
+- "I can be wrong and still be worthy."

 **What maturity feels like:**

 - Grounded presence
 - Measured response
 - Choice instead of compulsion
+- Safety that doesn't require compliance

 ---